rohityt0dev/agentic-ai-devops/day-01/interview-questions.md

-Q1 — What is Agentic AI?
+# 🤖 Q1 — What is Agentic AI?

-AI systems capable of autonomous decision-making, tool usage, and multi-step reasoning.
+> Agentic AI refers to AI systems capable of autonomous decision-making, tool usage, and multi-step reasoning.
+---

-Q2 — What is Ollama?
+# 🦙 Q2 — What is Ollama?

-A local LLM runtime used to run AI models offline.
+> Ollama is a local LLM runtime used to run Large Language Models (LLMs) offline on your machine.

+## 📦 Supported Models

+- Llama 3
+- Mistral
+- Gemma
+- DeepSeek
+- Phi

+## ⚡ Why Developers Use Ollama

+- Faster local testing
+- Better privacy
+- No API cost
+- Easy experimentation

+---

-Q3 — Why Use Local LLMs?
+# 🏠 Q3 — Why Use Local LLMs?

-Benefits:

-Privacy
-Offline access
-Lower cost
-Faster experimentation
+> Ollama is a local LLM runtime used to run Large Language Models (LLMs) offline on your machine.
+---

-Q4 — What is LLMOps?
+# ⚙️ Q4 — What is LLMOps?

-LLMOps manages:

-LLM deployment
-Monitoring
-Versioning
-Scaling
-Observability
+> LLMOps (Large Language Model Operations) is the practice of deploying, managing, monitoring, and scaling LLM applications in production.

+---